Gorge Towns to Trails: Making the Connection

 - Create contiguous parcels of protected lands that benefit wildlife

-The first phase of GT2T will include the following trail segments:
+The first phase of Gorge Towns to Trails will include the following trail segments:

-A 34-mile trail vision connecting Steigerwald National Wildlife Refuge, Cape Horn (pictured at right), Pacific Crest Trail and Beacon Rock State Park, as well as the communities of Stevenson, North Bonneville and Washougal.
+- Washougal to Stevenson trail: An opportunity for a 34-mile trail connecting Steigerwald National Wildlife Refuge, Cape Horn, the Pacific Crest Trail and Beacon Rock State Park, as well as the communities of Stevenson, North Bonneville, and Washougal.

 - The Trail Companion: A Newsletter of the Lewis & Clark National Historic Trail (see pp. 8-15)